dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     :ref:`Retrieve Task Fetch Size <dcmRetrieveTaskFetchSize>`",integer,"Limit result set of DB query for Retrieve Tasks ready for processing.

     (dcmRetrieveTaskFetchSize)"
     "
+    .. _dcmRetrieveTaskWarningOnNoMatch:

+    :ref:`Retrieve Task Warning on no Match <dcmRetrieveTaskWarningOnNoMatch>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if none of the requested objects was found on the C-MOVE SCP.
+May be overwritten by configured values for particular Archive HL7 Application."",

+    (dcmRetrieveTaskWarningOnNoMatch)"
+    "
+    .. _dcmRetrieveTaskWarningOnWarnings:

+    :ref:`Retrieve Task Warning on Warnings <dcmRetrieveTaskWarningOnWarnings>`",boolean,"Indicates if the result status of Retrieve Tasks shall be set to WARNING if there are Warning Sub-Operations, even if the retrieve of all objects was successful.
+May be overwritten by configured values for particular Archive HL7 Application."",

+    (dcmRetrieveTaskWarningOnWarnings)"
+    "
     .. _dcmPurgeStoragePollingInterval: